 If you choose APPC as your communication protocol, the communications subsystem may restrict the types of database manager configuration authentication setting you can use at the DB2 Universal Database server.
 Not all communications subsystems expose the application requester's password to the application server when security (program) is used.
 When this is the case, the database manager configuration authentication must not be set to SERVER.
-This restriction applies to Communications Manager for OS/2 V1.x.
-(Communications Server for OS/2 V4.x does not have this restriction, but there are some additional setup steps required.
-These steps are documented in the DB2 for OS/2 readme file.)
+This restriction apllies to all Windows NT communications subsystems.